The Need for Cove Base in Food Service Flooring

 These sanitation procedures typically utilize high pressure and high temperature spraying and water flushing.

-To make cleaning easier and more effective, a seamless floor with cove base is needed.
+To make cleaning easier and more effective, a seamless food grade epoxy flooring system with a cove base is needed.

 Coving is the flooring material found at the base of walls and equipment toe-kicks, which include the bases of counters, cabinets, salad bars, and other floor-mounted equipment.

 Since they are easily cleaned, coving leaves dirt, dust and germs without a place to hide.
-This helps food and beverage facilities ensure a hygienic floor that meets every standard.
+This helps food and beverage facilities ensure a hygienic, food safe epoxy floor that meets every standard.

 In most areas of a food or beverage facility, it is required that the floor material extends integrally up the walls and toe-kicks as the coving.

-To meet government regulations, the following areas of a food and beverage processing facility must have the flooring material extend integrally up the walls and toe-kicks at least 4 inches, with a minimum ⅜ inch radius at the wall/floor and toe-kick/floor junctures:
+To meet government regulations, the following areas of a food and beverage processing facility must have the food safe epoxy resin flooring material extend integrally up the walls and toe-kicks at least 4 inches, with a minimum ⅜ inch radius at the wall/floor and toe-kick/floor junctures:

 Food preparation, storage, handling, and packaging areas